ebi-ait/hca-ebi-dev-team/docs/operations_tasks/update-exporter-gcp-creds.md

+---
+layout: default
+title:  How to update GCP credentials of Ingest Exporter to access Terra staging area
+parent: Operations tasks
+---

 # How to update GCP credentials of Ingest Exporter to access Terra staging area

 1. Go to ingest-kube-deployment local repository